-Lip & Oral Cancer - Arizona Oncology
+Lip & Oral Cancer Overview

-- The oral cavity includes the following:
+The oral cavity includes the following:

-- The hard palate (the roof of the mouth).
+- Hard palate (the roof of the mouth)

-- The retromolar trigone (the small area behind the wisdom teeth).
+- Retromolar trigone (the small area behind the wisdom teeth)

 Risk factors for lip and oral cavity cancer include the following: